Niolon/projection_overlap/README.md

       *   Activate the environment with conda activate overlap (This needs to be done every time you start a console)
    3. Alternatively, you can install the packages manually.
        Requirements are: numpy, pandas, shapely, matplotlib and streamlit
+   4. Go with your commandline to the folder where you unpacked the files and start the program with: "streamlit run overlap_streamlit.py".
-   4. Start the program with: "streamlit run A:\unzip_folder\overlap_streamlit.py".
-It might ask you for a mail address, which is skippable.
+       It might ask you for a mail address, which is skippable (and comes from streamlit not this project).
 Afterwards a browser tab should open automatically if it does not, the console has the correct web address.
 3. Starting the command line program with "python overlap.py"

 ## References